meeslindhout/meeslindhout.github.io/_pages/about.md

 title: ""
 ---
 ## About Me
-Hi, I'm **Mees Lindhout**, 24 years old, and I have a background in Aviation Operations (*BSc*) and Digital Driven Business (*MSc*).
-I live in the center of the Netherlands and I'm passionate about new technology and aviation.
+Hi, I'm **Mees Lindhout**, 25 years old, and I have a background in Aviation Operations (*BSc*) and Digital Driven Business (*MSc*).
+I live in the center of the Netherlands and I'm passionate about new technology.
 I enjoy being outside in nature and I love to travel and explore new places.
 Want to connect?
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/meeslindhout/).
-I'm always looking for new opportunities to learn and grow :wink:.

 ## Hobbies
 In my free time, I enjoy a variety of hobbies.
 Here are a few of my favorites: